Chandra Shekhar Azad: Activities in Jhansi

-Azad made Jhansi his organization's hub for some time.
+Azad made Jhansi his organisation's hub for some time.
 He used the forest of Orchha, situated 15 km from Jhansi, as a site for shooting practice and, being an expert marksman, he trained other members of his group.
-He built a hut near to a Hanuman temple on the banks of the Satar River and lived there under the alias of Pandit Harishankar Bramhachari for a long period.
-He taught children from the nearby village of Dhimarpura and thus managed to establish a good rapport with the local residents.
+He built a hut near a Hanuman temple on the banks of the Satar River and lived there under the alias of Pandit Harishankar Bramhachari for a long period.
+He taught children from the nearby village of Dhimarpura and thus managed to established a good rapport with the local residents.

 While living in Jhansi, he also learned to drive a car at the Bundelkhand Motor Garage in Sadar Bazar.
 Sadashivrao Malkapurkar, Vishwanath Vaishampayan and Bhagwan Das Mahaur came in close contact with him and became an integral part of his revolutionary group.
-The then congress leaders, Raghunath Vinayak Dhulekar and Sitaram Bhaskar Bhagwat were also close to Azad.
-He also stayed for some time in the house of Rudra Narayan Singh at Nai Basti, as well as Bhagwat's house in Nagra.
+The then Congress leaders, Raghunath Vinayak Dhulekar and Sitaram Bhaskar Bhagwat were also close to Azad.
+He also stayed for some time at the house of Rudra Narayan Singh at Nai Basti, as well as Bhagwat's house in Nagra.